 Moreover, it’s important to mention relevant zip codes and nearby geographic locations on your website content to help customers locate your business more easily, especially for businesses with physical storefronts or service areas.

 On average, businesses do not fully optimize their profiles, leaving a significant opportunity for those who do.
-By implementing these strategies, you can stay ahead of the competition and improve your chances of being found by potential customers.
+You can stay one step ahead of the competition and increase the likelihood that potential customers will find you by putting these strategies into practice.
 So take advantage of this opportunity and make the most out of your GMB/GBP listing, highlighting your business support and providing ways for customers to interact with you.

 👉It’s okay to include an email address